ymolists/website/src/routes/docs/index.md

 # Introduction to Gitpod

 [Gitpod](/) is a container-based development platform that puts developer experience first.
-Gitpod provisions **ready-to-code development environments** in the cloud accessible through your browser and [your local IDE](/blog/local-app).
+Gitpod provisions **ready-to-code developer environments** in the cloud accessible through your browser and [your local IDE](/blog/local-app).

-Gitpod enables development teams to describe their dev environment as code and **start configurable and fresh development environments for each new task** entirely in the cloud.
+Gitpod enables development teams to describe their dev environment as code and **start configurable and fresh developer environments for each new task** entirely in the cloud.
 Think CI/CD for dev environments.

 ## Always ready-to-code